Joint Tenants vs Tenants in Common

 Can you switch from one type to the other?

 Yes, you can.
-This can be beneficial in a number of scenarios, though the most common reason is to reflect a change in the relationship between two people.
+This can be beneficial in several scenarios, though the most common reason is to reflect a change in the relationship between two people.

 For example, if you divorce or separate from your fellow joint tenant but don’t want to sell the property.
 Changing to tenants in common is called severance of joint tenancy.
-Your solicitor can submit an application for you and you can make the change without the other owner’s agreement.
+Your solicitor can apply for you, and you can make the change without the other owner’s agreement.
 Moving to a ‘tenants in common arrangement’ means that ownership will not automatically go to your ex-partner if you pass away.
 It can be a good means, therefore, of protecting your investment.

 However, if you were to marry your fellow tenant in common, you may want to switch to a joint tenancy to take advantage of the automatic transfer of ownership.
 In this instance, you need the agreement of any other joint owners.
-Again, your solicitor can make the application for you and you will need to complete a new trust deed to evidence the change.
+Again, your solicitor can apply for you, but you must complete a new trust deed to prove the change.

-Depending on the situation, you may or may not need to remortgage depending on your product and its terms and conditions.
+Depending on your product and its terms and conditions, you may or may not need to remortgage.
 Working closely with your mortgage lender and a broker can help you determine what you need to do in your specific circumstances.

 Tax implications of each tenancy type